-This study adopted a mixed-methods research design, employing both primary and secondary data to comprehensively examine the impact of foreign aid on agriculture and food security in Nigeria from 1999 to 2023.
-The research was conducted in Akinyele and Ibadan South-East Local Government Areas (LGAs) of Oyo State, areas characterized by a strong agricultural presence and the implementation of relevant government programmes like FADAMA.
-The study's population consisted of household and commercial farmers within these LGAs.
-Given the infinite and unascertainable nature of this population, a proportionate sample size of 384 was determined using Cochran's formula, with a 95% confidence level and a 5% margin of error.
-A multi-stage sampling technique was then employed, beginning with the stratification of the two LGAs into 24 wards, followed by purposive selection of respondents based on their relevant experience, and concluding with a random selection of farmers to ensure balanced representation.
-Data was collected using a structured questionnaire, which was deemed suitable for standardizing responses and addressing literacy considerations.
+This study adopted a mixed-methods research design, employing both primary and secondary data to comprehensively examine the impact of FID on agriculture and food security in Nigeria from 1999 to 2023.
+The research was conducted in Akinyele and Ibadan South-East Local Government Areas (LGAs) of Oyo State, which are characterized by a strong agricultural presence and the implementation of relevant government programs such as FADAMA.
+The study population consisted of household and commercial farmers within the LGAs.
+Given this population’s infinite and unascertainable nature, a proportionate sample size of 384 was determined using Cochran’s formula, with a 95% confidence level and a 5% margin of error.
+A multi-stage sampling technique was then employed, beginning with the stratification of the two LGAs into 24 wards, followed by the purposive selection of respondents based on their relevant experience, and concluding with a random selection of farmers to ensure a balanced representation.
+Data were collected using a structured questionnaire, which was deemed suitable for standardizing responses and addressing literacy considerations.
 The questionnaire was distributed to 400 farmers and FADAMA staff, with research assistants aiding in its administration across the wards.
-The instrument was divided into six sections covering demographics and key study variables, with items measured on a five-point Likert scale.
-To ensure the validity of the instrument, it was reviewed by an academic expert to confirm content and construct validity.
-Furthermore, the reliability of the questionnaire was established by testing its internal consistency using Cronbach's Alpha.
-Data analysis was performed using SPSS and E-View software.
+The questionnaire was divided into six sections covering demographics and key study variables, with items measured on a five-point Likert scale.
+To ensure the validity of the instrument, an academic expert reviewed it to confirm content and construct validity.
+Furthermore, the questionnaire’s reliability was established by testing its internal consistency using Cronbach’s alpha.
+Data analysis was performed using the Statistical Package for the Social Sciences and E-View software.

-Description of Variables
+Description of the variables

 Table 1: